Where Is My Mind? - Issue 79: Catalysts - Nautilus

 In 1976, Francis Crick arrived at the Salk Institute in La Jolla, California, overlooking a Pacific Shangri-La with cotton candy skies and a beaming, blue-green sea.
 He had already won the Nobel Prize for co-discovering the double-helix structure of DNA, revealing the basis of life to be a purely physical, not a mystical, process.
 He hoped to do the same thing for consciousness.
 If matter was strange enough to explain a creature’s life code, he thought, maybe it’s strange enough to explain a creature’s mind, too.

 For something that everybody walks around with everyday, consciousness wouldn’t seem to be as immense a puzzle as the origin of the universe.
 It’s just that difficult to imagine how subjective experience can arise from basic physical elements like atoms and molecules.
 It seems like there must be more to the story.
 Small wonder, then, that for ages people believed that consciousness was a function of the soul, far beyond the grasp of science.
 Consequently, consciousness became the strongest argument for vitalism, the idea that life is dependent on immaterial or non-physical forces.
-Many researchers during the last half-century would disagree with this notion.
-But Crick, a lifelong defender of materialism, was absolutely determined when he arrived in California to dispel the spectre of vitalism from consciousness and blaze a path toward solving it.
+Crick, a lifelong defender of materialism, was absolutely determined when he arrived in California to dispel the notion from consciousness and blaze a path toward solving it.

 In the last 30 years of his life, he propelled a revolution in neuroscience by molecular biology, challenging the brightest minds in the field, usually over tea, and publishing works on his “astonishing hypothesis” that consciousness arises from the brain alone.
 On his deathbed in 2005, Crick, together with his friend and colleague Christof Koch, published a final article, “What is the function of the claustrum?”, which reignited the search for the physical location of consciousness in the brain.1 It proposed the claustrum, a set of neurons coincidentally shaped like a hammock, as the seat of consciousness because it receives “input from almost all regions of cortex, and projects back to almost all regions of cortex,” the wrinkled surface of the brain responsible for conscious features ranging from sensation to personality.
 The promising idea would go on to spur probing studies on the nature of consciousness, and the beguiling role of the claustrum, that continue today.